wagnerjfr/kubernetes-cluster-environment-vm-vagrant/README.md

 # `kubernetes-cluster-vm-vagrant`
-Manually install Kubernetes on Oracle Linux 7 Virtual Boxes on your laptop :computer: in minutes and with few commands with Vagrant
+Manually install Kubernetes cluster on Oracle Linux 7 VirtualBox on your laptop :computer: in minutes and with few commands with Vagrant

 ## Prerequisites
 - Install [Oracle VM VirtualBox](https://www.virtualbox.org/wiki/Downloads)